 Most tutors help their students with a particular subject, project or test.
 HomeworkCoach is different.
 With our program, tutors look at how students are doing in all of their classes.
 They build homework schedules together based on what assignments the student has, how much work they will take, what that work is, when they are due, how much they effect their grade, and so on.
 This approach helps ADHD students, who are typically demoralized and unmotivated, to gain a sense of empowerment for their schoolwork.

 When mistakes happen, tutors help students learn from those mistakes to tweak their routines, patterns, and study habits.
 As they work together over time, students develop trust for their tutors, who are able to influence not just how they do their schoolwork, but how they feel about it.

 If you have ever wished your ADHD child would show more interest in school, why not reach out?
 There’s no commitment to sign up.
 And if you don’t like your first tutoring session, it’s free.

 Biology test coming up?
 Your coach will prepare flash cards and quiz the student the night before the test.
 Big English project?
 Your coach will help break that big project down into small steps, from preparing the outline, to doing a final proofread.

-For many children — especially those with learning disabilities or attention deficit disorders (ADD/ADHD) — homework is hard!
-It can be frustrating to both student and parent when assignments take twice as long as other kids, or when every night becomes a battle as parents try to keep their child focused.
+For many children — especially those with attention deficit disorders (ADD/ADHD) — homework is hard!
+Students get frustrated when they take twice as long as other kids.
+Parents can’t seem to keep them focused.
+Every night becomes a battle.

-Almost any student can benefit from our services.
-In the past school year, our clients ranged from fourth grade to college.
+In the past school year, our tutoring program helped students from fourth grade to college.
 The biggest cluster of students were in the 7th to 9th grade range — not surprising, as this is the time when ADHD children especially begin to hit the wall after years of getting by on their native intelligence.
 But our program is flexible enough to adapt to any student at any grade level.